shaza4061/aws-hipaa-example/README.md

 # aws-hipaa-example
-CAWS CloudFormation template for HIPAA Compliance Auditing and Logging in Cloud Infrastructure
+AWS CloudFormation template for HIPAA Compliance Auditing and Logging in Cloud Infrastructure